 Every Saturday, all of the seafood stalls group together and transform the mercado’s aisles into electric avenues of seafood bars.

 In the candy-coloured streets of this multicultural barrio lies a traditional Madrid institution serving up some of the best seafood around.
-Not one frill is to be found on its exterior, but step inside, back to 1949, and discover a gold seam of Andalusia that’s made it all the way up to Lavapiés.
+It’s the last marisquería in Lavapiés but step inside, back to 1949.